Siddharth0122/Siddharth0122/README.md

 - 👋 Hi, I’m Siddharth.
-- 👀 I’m interested in several things,in academics i like c++ , web development and in non academic i like to play basketball & badminton and i love gymming.
 - 🌱 I’m currently learning web development.
 - 💞️ I’m looking to collaborate on projects related to web development and c++.
 - 📫 How to reach me = thesiddharthmeena@gmail.com .